| Customer

 telescope, the RB-66 is a real bargain.
 (Phil Harrington, Telescope

-Review, February 2004 Astronomy)
+Review, February 2004 Astronomy) "The Swan was

 hanging suspended in a 3D star field with the bird's wake clearly visible,